Uniform Lipschitz functions on the triangular lattice have logarithmic variations: Introduction

 Recently it was established in~\cite{DumGla17} that the variance is logarithmic in a very similar setup~--- also on the hexagonal lattice, though the distribution is not uniform but instead the probability of a function~$\phi$ is proportional to~$(1/\sqrt{2})^{\#\{u\sim v\colon \phi(u) \neq \phi(v)\}}$.
 This result follows from~\cite[Thm.~1]{DumGla17} for~$n=2$.

-On the square lattice~$\bbZ^2$, one may also consider the related model of graph homomorpshims from~$\bbZ^2$ to~$\bbZ$, which are defined as functions on the faces of~$\bbZ^2$ restricted to differ by \emph{exactly} one between at any two adjacent faces.
+On the square lattice~$\bbZ^2$, one may also consider the related model of graph homomorphisms from~$\bbZ^2$ to~$\bbZ$, which are defined as functions on the faces of~$\bbZ^2$ restricted to differ by \emph{exactly} one between any two adjacent faces.
 These functions may be viewed as height functions of the six-vertex model that has parameters~$a,b,c>0$.
-The uniform distribution on homomorpshims from~$\bbZ^2$ to~$\bbZ$ corresponds to the choice~$a=b=c=1$ (termed square ice).
-For this model, a non-quantitative delocalisation result is proved in \cite{ChaPelSheTas18} based on an approach described in \cite{She05}.
+When~$a=b=1$ and~$c>0$ is general, the height functions are weighted by~$c^{n_5+n_6}$, where~$n_5+n_6$ is the number of vertices of~$\bbZ^2$ for which the four adjacent faces contain only two values.
+For the uniform model~$c=1$ (termed square ice) a non-quantitative delocalisation result is proved in \cite{ChaPelSheTas18} based on an approach described in \cite{She05}.
 In \cite{DumHarLasRauRay18} a dichotomy theorem similar to our Theorem~\ref{thm:dicho} is developed and logarithmic delocalisation is shown.
-When~$a=b=1$ and~$c>0$ is general, the height functions are weighted by~$c^{n_5+n_6}$, where~$n_5+n_6$ is the number of vertices of~$\bbZ^2$ for which the four adjacent faces contain only two values.
 In~\cite{GlaPel18} logarithmic delocalisation at~$c=2$ and localisation for~$c>2$ are shown, based on the Baxter--Kelland--Wu coupling~\cite{BaxKelWu76} with the random-cluster model and results of \cite{DumSidTas17} and~\cite{DumGanHar16}, where the order of the phase transition in the latter model is computed.
+In the upcoming \cite{DCKaMaOu}, the logarithmic delocalisation result is generalised to all~$c \in [1,2]$.

+Convergence of the height function of the dimer model to the GFF was proven in a seminal work by Kenyon~\cite{Ken00} and was recently extended to the case of a weak interaction~\cite{GiuMasTon17}.
+On the square lattice, this corresponds to graph homomorphisms to~$\bbZ$ with~$c \approx \sqrt{2}$.
+Proving convergence of delocalised discrete-valued height functions outside of the free-fermion solution remains a major open problem.

+The case of real-valued height functions is better understood.
+In particular, convergence to the GFF was established for uniformly convex symmetric potentials (under additional regularity assumptions)~\cite{Mil10} and the delocalisation was proven for some non-convex nearest-neighbour potentials~\cite{MilPel15}.